raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 title: "Networking"
 ---

 For security reasons, your program is not allowed to access the network on the ISS.
 It should not attempt to open a socket, access the internet, or make a network connection of any kind.
 This includes local network connections back to the Astro Pi itself.
-As part of testing your program, you should disable your network connection to make sure that your program runs successfully without an internet connection.

 --- /collapse ---